MatthiasZepper/gh-api-confine/README.md

 `${{ failure() }}` returns true when any previous step of a job fails.
 Therefore, the salvage step does not have to be immediately subsequent to **GH API Confine**.
 Use an `id` and the step's conclusion to run in case of a specific step's failure.

-> [!WARNING]
-> Including a salvage step will allow the job as a whole to finish successfully.
-Thus `some_other_job` would run in the example below, even if the `confine` step failed.

  ```yaml
 jobs:
   api_quota_check: